• Skip to primary navigation

 Do not over wet your spoon, this can ruin the cookies.

-You may also be interested in these raw chocolate date balls.
+You may also be interested in these raw avocado balls with cocoa.

 US cups and spoons measurements have been used.
 1 cup is 240ml, 1 tablespoon 15ml, 1 teaspoon 5ml.